ianakoto/Serverless-Mini-Twitter-App/README.md

 # Serverless Mini Twitter App
 This is a serverless application to mimic the basic functionality of the popular twitter app.
-The application lets you sign up as a user to post images, like images, add tags to images and follow other users to recieve their feed.
+The application lets you sign up as a user to post images with comment as a user tweet, like tweets, retweet, add comment to tweet and delete a tweet.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching/follow Tweet items.
-Each Tweet item can optionally have an attachment image and a comment.
-Each user only has access to Tweet items that he/she has created but can recieved Tweet items from other users if that user follows other users.
-Each user can Like, Comment on Tweet items from followed users.
-Users can also retweet a post from other users or from the same user.
+This application will allow creating/removing/updating/fetching Tweet items.
+Each Tweet item can  have an attachment image and a comment.
+Each user only has access to Tweet items that he/she has created.
+Each user can Like, Comment on Tweet items.
+Users can also retweet a posted tweet.

 # Tweet items